This policy applies to staff, volunteers, Governors, sub-contractors and those on work placements.

 - puberty and sexuality - what is it and what words describe it

-Parents will be informed in writing when the lessons that deal specifically when the Relationships and Sex Education lessons will occur (Year 5 or 6) and written agreement for all children will be sought before the child is involved in any lesson of this nature.
-Further written permission must be given before the child is included in any subsequent lesson.
+Parents will be informed in writing when the lessons that deal specifically with RSE will occur (Year 5 and/or 6) and written agreement for all children will be sought before the child is involved in any lesson of this nature.

 Any resources used will be available for review on request to the Headteacher.
 The School Nurse can also be asked to be involved in the delivery of Y5/6 lessons.